COLLEGE OF LIBERAL ARTS

 The English program enjoys a high reputation for education and research in both traditional and innovative areas of literary history and literary criticism.
 The graduate program prides itself on providing students with the advantages of studying at a Research I institution in a diverse urban environment.
 Temple University is the only public university in the Philadelphia area offering a doctoral concentration in rhetoric and composition.

 The English doctoral program offers a curriculum that provides training in broad foundational areas while also allowing for concentration in more specialized seminars and in areas of individual student interest.
-Five-year funding packages are awarded to incoming students, and it is possible for both MA and BA students to complete the degree within that time.
+Five-year funding packages are awarded to incoming students, and it is possible for both students entering the program with a BA or an MA to complete the degree within that time.

 Time Limit for Degree Completion: 7 years